 While all of these factors can change over time, investment returns have the biggest impact on policyholder dividends.
-None of the factors, however, affect any of the guaranteed amounts in your policy, like guaranteed death benefits and guaranteed cash surrender values.
-They only affect non-guaranteed amounts, including policyholder dividends.
+None of the factors, however, affect any of the guaranteed amounts in your policy, such as guaranteed death benefits and guaranteed cash surrender values.

 We sometimes use techniques such as reinsurance to help reduce the risks associated with these factors worsening.
 Reinsurance transfers the risk to another insurance company, but we are still responsible for paying the benefits under your policy.

 Sun Life Assurance and Clarica Life Insurance Company (Clarica) were both mutual companies at one time, owned by their participating policyholders.
 Each company changed from a mutual company to a publicly traded stock company in a process called demutualization.